 Before he embarked on his writing career, penning such stories as the epic fantasy novel Savage Legion and the Sin Du Jour urban fantasy novellas, a young Matt Wallace worked as professional wrestler, and even went to wrestling school.
-Now he’s bringing his past and present together in Bump (hardcover, Kindle, audiobook), a new middle grade novel about a 12-year-old who goes to wrestling school to become a luchador.
+Now he’s bringing his past and present together in Bump (paperback, hardcover, Kindle, audiobook), a new middle grade novel about a 12-year-old who goes to wrestling school to become a luchador.
 In the following email interview, Wallace talks about what inspired and influenced this story…besides the obvious, of course.

 Photo Credit: © Edward Earl Newton

 It’s about a 12-year-old girl named MJ who is dealing with a lot of sudden and tragic changes in her life, and is feeling adrift and isolated as a result.
 She’s moved with her mother to this new neighborhood, and quite by accident she learns her new neighbor is a retired luchador who runs a wrestling school.
 For the first time in a while MJ feels a spark towards something, and finding wrestling helps her figure herself out and deal with grief and bullying.
 That’s why when a threat against the school surfaces, MJ is ready to fight to defend it.

 Where did you get the original idea for Bump, what inspired it?

 I attended pro-wrestling school as a kid myself, not much older than MJ is in the story, and that time and those experiences were very formative for me.
 When I thought about writing a book for kids, my first, telling a story about a kid attending wrestling school and figuring themselves and their life out through learning about the wrestling business just made the most sense to me.